nuclearcat/builder-config2/README.md

 ## Prerequisites

+First, install the Ansible tools.
+On Debian systems:

+    sudo apt install ansible

-Some necessary files are missing from this repository since they contain secrets.
+Then some necessary files are missing from this repository since they contain secrets.
 In order to make the Ansible commands work, those files are necessary and need to be linked in the repository.
 They are included in the `builder-config-data` encrypted repository, which only the KernelCI SysAdmin